Are We Saved By Faith, Less Sin, Or Is It A Mix?

 It may sound super religious and ominous to imply that our behavior is at least partly what saves us or makes us right with God after salvation, but if that were possible, then why did Jesus die?
 The truth is even the smallest sin separates us from God and is worthy of death (if we don’t water down the wages of sin).

 The only acceptable payment for sin is death.
 Jesus died.
 It’s time we stop dishonoring Jesus by taking away from the power of His blood sacrifice all while inflating the power of our behavior.
-Bottom line, if you stumble at ONE POINT of the law you are guilty of it ALL (James 2:10).
+The bottom line is if you stumble at ONE POINT of the law you are guilty of it ALL (James 2:10).

 [Galatians 2:21] I do not nullify the grace of God, for if righteousness comes through the Law, then Christ died needlessly.”